ZR-Scripting-Squad/genesis/README.md

 ## Installation
 It's quick n' easy.

 After downloading the `.zip` file, extract it and run the `exe` inside.
+Make sure that if you move the location of the executable, you move the other files with it too.